dreaminforce/LWCLab/README.md

 # LWable

 LWable lets you describe a Lightning Web Component in natural language and preview usable source code in seconds.
-The project couples a Lightning Web Runtime (LWR) single-page app with a lightweight Node API that calls to OpenAI.
+The project couples a Lightning Web Runtime (LWR) single-page app with a lightweight Node API that can call either OpenAI or Google Gemini based on the model toggle in the UI.